MathuxNY-73/hackerrank-problems/README.md

 As of December 31<sup>st</sup>, 2017:
 - [X] Find a first working solution on the sample input
 - [X] Submit solution.
 Got right answer

-### Candies
-This is a dynamic programming problem from hackerrank.
-The goal is to give out candies to a class of students who are attributed a grade.
-Candy distribution needs to take the grade into account.
-I solved this problem in C++ and C language.
-[Problem link](https://www.hackerrank.com/challenges/candies/problem)
-As of August<sup>18th</sup>, 2018:
-- [X] Find a first working solution on the sample input
-- [X] Submit solution.
-Got right answer
-- [X] Find a second working solution on the sample input
-- [X] Submit solution.
-Got Timeout
-- [X] Find a third working solution on the sample input
-- [X] Submit solution.
-Problem solution

 ### Palindrome Index
 This is a string algorithm problem from hackerrank.
 The goal is to find if there exists a character in the string that, when removed renders